-Such conduct, where it resulted in significant losses, might include: (i) Failure of risk management or breach of risk management policies; (ii) Conduct which caused the company to be subject to regulatory, tax or other fines/ penalties; (iii) Conduct which caused the company to be subject to a lawsuit.
-Mandatory Once ING has concluded which criterion applies ING will apply an individual VR reduction (1) In-year VR reduction: applied to non-deferred VR; (2) Holdback: applied to deferred VR; and/or (3) Clawback: applied to vested or paid VR Involvement in: (i) inflating profit; or (ii) disguising losses in company accounts, whether by material errors or otherwise.
-Discretionary Once ING has concluded which criterion applies ING can apply an individual VR reduction (1) In-year VR reduction: applied to non-deferred VR; and/or (2) Holdback: applied to deferred VR (i) Where significant unplanned provisions are required to be made against capital as a result of proprietary trading losses on capital markets in contravention of internal policies and procedures; (ii) Where due to material non- compliance (for example, over stated profits or under stated losses) financial statements are required to be re-stated and in consequence provisions made against the balance sheet.
-This might include situations in the Institution or the business unit where: (i) fraudulent or other criminal activities have been discovered; (ii) corporate negligence or a breach of the law has occurred.
-This covers any new regulatory requirements to increase ING's capital base or the situation the ING has reasons to unilaterally decide to significantly increase its capital base even in the absence of new regulatory requirements being introduced.
-Please refer to the examples listed at criterion 4. significant losses, might include: (i) Failure of risk management or breach of risk management policies; (ii) Conduct which caused the company to be subject to regulatory, tax or other fines/ penalties; (iii) Conduct which caused the company to be subject to a lawsuit.
-Involvement in: (i) inflating profit; or (ii) disguising losses in company accounts, whether by material errors or otherwise. (i) Where significant unplanned provisions are required to be made against capital as a result of proprietary trading losses on capital markets in contravention of internal policies and procedures; (ii) Where due to material non- compliance (for example, over stated profits or under stated losses) financial statements are required to be re-stated and in consequence provisions made against the balance sheet.
-This might include situations in the Institution or the business unit where: (i) fraudulent or other criminal activities have been discovered; (ii) corporate negligence or a breach of the law has occurred.
-This covers any new regulatory requirements to increase ING's capital base or the situation the ING has reasons to unilaterally decide to significantly increase its capital base even in the absence of new regulatory requirements being introduced.
-Please refer to the examples listed at significant losses, might include: (i) Failure of risk management or breach of risk management or policies; (ii) Conduct which caused the company to be subject to regulatory, tax or other fines/ penalties; (iii) Conduct which caused the company to be subject to a lawsuit.
-Involvement in: (i) inflating profit; or (ii) disguising losses in company accounts, whether by material errors or otherwise. (i) Where significant unplanned provisions are required to be made against capital as a result of proprietary trading losses on capital markets in contravention of internal policies and procedures; (ii) Where due to material non- compliance (for example, over stated profits or under stated losses) financial statements are required to be re-stated and in consequence provisions made against the balance sheet.
-This might include situations in the Institution or the business unit where: (i) fraudulent or other criminal activities have been discovered; (ii) corporate negligence or a breach of the law has occurred.
-This covers any new regulatory requirements to increase ING's capital base or the situation the ING has reasons to unilaterally decide to significantly increase its capital base even in the absence of new regulatory requirements being introduced.
-Please refer to the examples listed at
+Criterion 2.
+The employee participated in or was responsible for conduct which resulted in significant losses to ING or any of the legal entities in its group Such conduct, where it resulted in significant losses, might include: (i) Failure of risk management or breach of risk management policies; (ii) Conduct which caused the company to be subject to regulatory, tax or other fines/ penalties; (iii) Conduct which caused the company to be subject to a lawsuit.
+Mandatory Once ING has concluded which criterion applies ING will apply an individual VR reduction (1) In-year VR reduction: applied to non-deferred VR; (2) Holdback: applied to deferred VR; and/or (3) Clawback: applied to vested or paid VR Sub Criterion 2.a.
+In the event of specific conduct that leads to the material re-statement of ING annual accounts and/or significant (reputational) harm to ING or any of its subsidiaries or affiliates Involvement in: (i) inflating profit; or (ii) disguising losses in company accounts, whether by material errors or otherwise.
+Criterion 3.
+Payment of the VR award would be unacceptable according to the principles of reasonableness and fairness Discretionary Once ING has concluded which criterion applies ING can apply an individual VR reduction (1) In-year VR reduction: applied to non-deferred VR; and/or (2) Holdback: applied to deferred VR Sub Criterion 3.a.
+Whether the Institution and/or the business unit subsequently suffers a significant downturn in its financial performance (e.g. specific business indicators) (i) Where significant unplanned provisions are required to be made against capital as a result of proprietary trading losses on capital markets in contravention of internal policies and procedures; (ii) Where due to material non- compliance (for example, over stated profits or under stated losses) financial statements are required to be re-stated and in consequence provisions made against the balance sheet.
+Sub Criterion 3.b.
+Whether the Institution and/or the business unit in which the employee works suffers a significant failure of risk management This might include situations in the Institution or the business unit where: (i) fraudulent or other criminal activities have been discovered; (ii) corporate negligence or a breach of the law has occurred.
+Sub Criterion 3.c.
+Significant increases in the Institution's or business unit's economic or regulatory capital base This covers any new regulatory requirements to increase ING's capital base or the situation the ING has reasons to unilaterally decide to significantly increase its capital base even in the absence of new regulatory requirements being introduced.
+Sub Criterion 3.d.
+Any regulatory sanctions where the conduct of the employee contributed to the sanction Sub Criterion 3.e.
+The VR award was made on the basis of incorrect information relating to the achievement of the targets underlying the VR award or circumstances that the VR award depended upon Please refer to the examples listed at criterion 4.